johnny-wang16/rs-udpstreaming/README.md

 #### Set up instructions for the host computer (the one that's attached to the intel realsene camera):
 A. Enviornment Setup:
 1. Set up virtual enviornment through anaconda and activate it.
 (Python version 3.5 is recommended because Opencv is only compatible with python 3.5)
-- I tried python 3.7 and 3.8 but was getting errors during runtime from opencv saying that the module python version mismatched
+- I tried python 3.7 and 3.8 but was getting errors during runtime from OpenCV saying that the module python version mismatched
-- I also tried to set up virtual enviornment with virtualenv for some reason, the opencv cmake script cannot detect Python3.
+- I also tried to set up virtual enviornment with virtualenv for some reason, the OpenCV cmake script cannot detect Python3.
 It's probably possible to set up with virtualenv but I didn't have time for it.

 2. Getting Numpy by sudo apt-get or pip.

 B. Install Gstreamer from source.
 -I got 1.8.3 and it works fine.
--I tried 1.16.0 but seems like it is not compatible with opencv.
+-I tried 1.16.0 but seems like it is not compatible with OpenCV.
 I kept getting error during the sudo make stage even if the cmake step works fine.
 -The specific instructions I referenced is [here](https://blog.csdn.net/weixin_30483697/article/details/101178427?depth_1-utm_source=distribute.pc_relevant.none-task&utm_source=distribute.pc_relevant.none-task).
 ###### NOTE: Aside from the package described in the above instruction, you also need to download gst-rtsp-server-1.8.3.tar.xz and compile it the same way as other packages (ex:gst-plugins-ugly-1.16.0.tar.xz